zacharee/MastodonRedirect/README.md

 Open the chosen Fediverse Redirect variant and select your preferred client.

 ## Client Support
-Unfortunately, many Mastodon and Lemmy clients don't have a way for Fediverse Redirect to interface with them.
+Unfortunately, many Fediverse clients don't have a way for Fediverse Redirect to interface with them.

 Fediverse Redirect relies on clients having a link sharing target that can parse and open fediverse links.